merry-men-market/buy-form/README.md

 # Buy Form Module

-- Buy-form microservice in a Stock trading application
+- Buy-form microservice for a Stock trading application
-- Scaled with 10M records in PostgreSQL
+- Seeded 10M records in PostgreSQL
 - Scaled to handle production-level traffic using Nginx, deployed servers on AWS EC2 Instances

 ## Table of Contents